The Finance Algorithm

 Your after-tax monthly income

-Less stable income needs a larger emergency fund
+Less stable income needs a larger buffer

 People financially dependent on you